kshutkin/rollup-extras/plugin-clean/README.md

 Points:

-- Uses fs.rm to remove directories that shipped with nodejs and has built-in retries
+- Uses `fs.rm` (shipped with Node.js) to remove directories, with built-in retries
 - Can be used with no configuration
 - Runs once per directory by default (good for watch mode)
 - A minimal amount of logs by default